visualopsholdings/flo/README.md

 Takes the contents of the function and return a dictionary.
 You can also use apply to convert a list of string pair lists into a dictionary for dynamic code.

+### list

+The contents are a list.
+This is exactly the same as a literal list.

 ### true

 A value representing true.